leifbr/partnerlabs/docs/class1/modules/module3.rst

      mod auth user admin password <your password> shell bash

 This will set the password for connecting to the TMUI (GUI) interface of the BIG-IP and allow the **admin** user to access the Linux CLI on the BIG-IP.
-This is the equivalent of giving a user **Advanced shell** privileges in the TMUI interface.
+This is the equivalent of giving a user **Advanced shell** privileges via the TMUI interface.

 #.
 Go to the **Bigip1MgmtUrl** in **Outputs** tab of the stack (same as https://<Bigip1ManagementEipAddress>) and log into the TMUI with **admin** and your new password.
 Basic set up has already been performed.